SvenGroot/Ookii.CommandLine/docs/DefiningArguments.md

 public int OtherArgument { get; set; }
 ```

-Now, both `-SomeArgument` and `-OtherArgument` are required and positional.
+Here, both `-SomeArgument` and `-OtherArgument` are required and positional.

 You cannot define a required positional argument after an optional positional argument, and a
 multi-value positional argument must be the last positional argument.
 If your properties violate